‘Let Russ Cook’ on full display: Russell Wilson takes command as Seahawks roll past Atlanta

 Wilson himself added weight to the debate this summer, saying he “definitely” agreed with the sentiment and asking for more urgency early in games.
 The oft-quoted stat Wilson referenced then — that the Seahawks are 57-0 during his career when they lead at halftime by four points or more — nearly held up Sunday in Atlanta.

-The Seahawks was 8 for 8 passing to start the game, helping the Seahawks jump out to a 14-3 lead after two touchdown passes to running back Chris Carson.
-The Falcons cut their deficit to 14-12 on a long field goal as time expired in the first half.
+Wilson was 8 for 8 passing to start the game, helping the Seahawks jump out to a 14-3 lead after two touchdown passes to running back Chris Carson.
+The Falcons cut their deficit to 14-12 on a field goal as time expired in the first half.

 Wilson completed 31 of 35 passes for 322 yards with four touchdowns and a passer rating of 143.1.
 His 88.6% completion rate tied for the third-best of any quarterback in NFL history (in a game with at least 35 attempts).